 Early in 1917 the last building of Fort Worth University was demolished.

-In May 1917 construction of the new school began.
+In May 1917 construction of the new high school began.
 The cornerstone was laid September 6.
 The building, although not completed, opened for classes in September 1918.

 Some views of Green B. Trimble the school: